NBA's Kanter: Turkey canceled my passport

 Romanian official: Kanter not held

-In the video, Kanter, who appears to be in a terminal waiting area, asks for prayers for his situation.
+In his video, Kanter, who appears to be in a terminal waiting area, asks for prayers for his situation.

 Fabian Badila, a spokesman with the Romanian Border Police, told CNN that Kanter arrived in Bucharest around 1 p.m. from Frankfurt, Germany.